Last updated July 27, 2017.

 Completing a family nurse practitioner program in Hawaii prepares you to work with patients of all ages, which can make you an attractive asset in the job market.
 Walk-in clinics are popping up all over the country with increasing frequency, including in Hawaii, leading to a need for nurse practitioners willing to work in that setting.

-Regardless of the practice setting, family nurse practitioners in Hawaii often enjoy a very rewarding salary, with O*net (2012) reporting that the median salary for nurse practitioners in the state is $105,500.
-The given salary range goes from $69,900 to $147,500 (O*Net, 2012).
-The demand for nurse practitioners is also expected to continue growing through 2020 at a rate of 21 percent O*net (2012), making the career choice one that will likely be quite stable.
+Regardless of the practice setting, family nurse practitioners in Hawaii often enjoy a solid salary, with BLS (2017) reporting that the median salary for nurse practitioners in Hawaii is $117,180.
+The demand for nurse practitioners in HI is also expected to continue growing through 2024 at a rate of 31 percent BLS (2017), making the career choice one that will likely be quite stable.

 In order to enjoy the benefits of working as a family nurse practitioner in Hawaii, you need to work your way through an NP program first.
 These programs prepare you for the various tasks you'll encounter as an NP, including evaluating patients, prescribing medications, and supervising nurses.